-Best Exercise Trampoline of 2020
+Best Exercise Trampolines

 Why You Should Trust Us

 Claire was our enthusiastic and fearless team lead for this exercise-heavy review.
 As a retired gymnast and current fitness enthusiast, she has taken hundreds of workout classes at studios around the country.
 In doing so, she has used fitness machinery of all kinds and qualities and done trampoline workouts of all levels and intensities.
 With a background in trampolines during her gymnastics career combined with her fitness exploits, this is an area in which Claire shines.
-Claire helped us choose 8 popular and unique products and put blood, sweat, and tears (well actually only sweat, but a lot of it) into evaluating each product.
+Claire helped us choose eight popular and unique products and put blood, sweat, and tears (well, actually only sweat, but a lot of it) into evaluating each product.

 Analysis and Test Results

-To create this comprehensive product evaluation, we put each fitness trampoline through rigorous tests.
+To create this comprehensive product evaluation, we put each exercise trampoline through rigorous tests.
 We took time assembling, learning about, and working out on each.
 We also let a team of bouncers try the products and voice their likes and dislikes.
 In the end, we evaluated the following metrics to help buyers make their choice: assembly, stability/safety, performance, and portability/storage.

 Stability and Safety

 When evaluating performance, we looked at three main categories: bounce, versatility, and noise.
 Bounce was quantified using comfort and magnitude scales.
-Comfort had to do with the impact felt during jumping, while magnitude was how high of a bounce jumpers achieved.
-The lowest impact and highest bounce came from the Leikefitness Professional 50-Inch and the MOVTOTOP Indoor Folding.
+Comfort had to do with the impact felt during jumping, while magnitude was how high of bounce jumpers achieved.
+The lowest impact and highest bounce came from the Leikefitness Professional 50-Inch and the Movtotop Indoor Folding.
 The highest impact and lowest bounce came from the BCAN 38" Foldable Mini, which was firm and barely depressible.
 When used by larger folks, the lowest bounce and most depressible products were the WV Wonder View 40" Mini and the SereneLife Portable & Foldable 40", where users were able to hit the ground while bouncing.

 Portability and Storage